SammyKrosoft/Outlook-Delayed-or-Deferred-Delivery-and-PowerShell/README.md

 ```

-So before sending a mail, and if you don't have Outlook already open, just after creating your Outlook COM object in PowerShell, open the session:
+So before sending a mail, and if you don't have Outlook already open, just after creating your Outlook COM object in PowerShell, open the session using a profile name either manually as shown below, or from the registry as shown above:

 ```powershell
 $Outlook = New-Object -ComObject Outlook.Application